prabhsharan1/prabhsharan1/README.md

 ---

 ## 👋 About Me
 I'm an enthusiastic **Computer Science and Mathematics student at the University of Waterloo** with a passion for **web development, AI, and software engineering**.
-I love tackling real-world problems through innovative technology and crafting seamless user experiences.
+I enjoy tackling real-world problems through innovative technology and crafting seamless user experiences.

 ---